Autosomal Recessive Polycystic Kidney DiseaseSymptoms, Doctors, Treatments, Advances & More

 Cleveland Clinic Children's Outpatient Center

-Katherine Dell is a Pediatric Nephrologist in Cleveland, Ohio.
-Dr. Dell has been practicing medicine for over 39 years and is rated as an Elite provider by MediFind in the treatment of Autosomal Recessive Polycystic Kidney Disease.
-Her top areas of expertise are Autosomal Recessive Polycystic Kidney Disease, Nephrotic Syndrome, Focal Segmental Glomerulosclerosis, and Minimal Change Disease.
+Katherine Dell is a Pediatric Nephrologist practicing medicine in Cleveland, Ohio.
+She has been practicing medicine for over 39 years.
+Dr. Dell is rated as an Elite provider by MediFind in the treatment of Autosomal Recessive Polycystic Kidney Disease.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Autosomal Recessive Polycystic Kidney Disease, Nephrotic Syndrome, Focal Segmental Glomerulosclerosis, and Minimal Change Disease.
+Dr. Dell is board certified in American Board Of Pediatrics, 1999.

-Max Liebau practices in Koeln, Germany.
+Max Liebau practices practicing medicine in Koeln, Germany.
 Mr. Liebau is rated as an Elite expert by MediFind in the treatment of Autosomal Recessive Polycystic Kidney Disease.
-His top areas of expertise are Autosomal Recessive Polycystic Kidney Disease, Polycystic Kidney Disease, Autosomal Dominant Polycystic Kidney Disease, Kidney Transplant, and Nephrectomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Autosomal Recessive Polycystic Kidney Disease, Polycystic Kidney Disease, Autosomal Dominant Polycystic Kidney Disease, Kidney Transplant, and Nephrectomy.

 Summary: Cell-free fetal DNA (cffDNA) is present in the maternal blood from the early first trimester of gestation and makes up 5%-20% of the total circulating cell-free DNA (cfDNA) in maternal plasma.
 Its presence in maternal plasma has allowed development of noninvasive prenatal diagnosis for single-gene disorders (SGD-NIPD).
 This can be performed from 9 weeks of amenorrhea and offers an early, safe and ...